 Red Velvet Cake’s Iconic Color

-The striking red hue of red velvet cake comes from a combination of ingredients and chemical reactions.
+The striking red hue of this cake comes from a combination of ingredients and chemical reactions.
 Traditionally, the vibrant color was achieved using cocoa powder, containing anthocyanins—natural pigments that can produce a reddish tint when reacted with acidic ingredients such as buttermilk or vinegar.
 Later, during World War II, when cocoa powder was scarce, bakers used beet juice to give the cake a red hue.

 In most modern recipes, food coloring is added to enhance the cake’s visual appeal and create a more intense red color.
 However, beetroot powder can also be used to tint a scratch-made cake, thus avoiding food coloring.